Grant Township meetings will be easier to hear

 Trustee Joan Brooks asked that the township look into purchasing a sound system because she has heard complaints that it is hard for audience members who sit in the back of the room to hear the board discussions.
 She said the Village of Rothbury has a sound system in its meeting room, and she can hear discussions.

-Clerk William Wagner moved to purchase the sound system, which is powered by a rechargable battery.
+Clerk William Wagner moved to purchase the sound system which is powered by a rechargeable battery.
 Schmidt said recharging the battery will have to be part of the routine for preparing for a meeting.

-Schmidt said Computer Refinery owner Ted Trerice also provides internet technology services for the township.
+Schmidt said Computer Refinery owner Ted Trerice, who provides internet technology services for the township.